fbaube/wasm-go-starter/README.md

 subdirectories are wiped clean and repopulated.

 Modifying any other file may deeply break things.
 Be prepared to roll back your modifications.

+If you modify your Go code and your changes are not visible in outputs and logs, try running the included shell file `MakrClean.sh`, and you might also need to run `wash app list` and `wash app undeploy *appname*`.

+If things get really wedged, you might have to run

+`killall wasm nats-server wasmcloud_host wadm wash`

 <br/>